microsoft/microcode/docs/faq.md

 ## How do I print my program?

 Click the `screenshot` button at the bottom to get a rendered image of your program that you can share and print.

+## How do I translate MicroCode?

+Checkout the [localization](./localization) to see how you can help or use a localized build of MicroCode.